diSimplex/asdf-context/Readme.md

 > **NOTE:** this plugin is *experimental* and may not work on your system.
 > Your milage may vary!

-> This plugin currently works on Linux systems on either Intel or ARM
+> This plugin currently works on Linux systems on either Intel/AMD or ARM
 > (Raspberry pi 4) systems.